DivineDX/PsychPal/README.md

 <!-- ROADMAP -->
 ## Roadmap

-Please refer to PsychPalRoadmap.png on the repository for our roadmap from July till end of 2019.
+Please refer to PsychPalRoadmap.png on the root of this repository for PsychPal's roadmap from July till end of 2019.

 <!-- CONTRIBUTING -->